artfulrobot/mailgunny/README.md

 ### Step 1: configure your webhooks at Mailgun

-Log in to mailgun's website and find the Webhooks page (*not* the "legacy webhooks").
+Log in to Mailgun's website and find the Webhooks page (*not* the "legacy webhooks").
+As of Nov 2021, this is under **Sending » Webhooks** in the side panel.

 For **Permanent Failure** and **Temporary Failure** events, enter the webhook URL for your site, which will look like: